dekuNukem/traffic-cone-film-scanning/README.md

 * Attach cone to the camera

-* Place the cone over the negative
+* Place over the negative

 ![Alt text](photos/outside.jpeg)